lalabuy948/palindromeFinder/README.md

 # Palindrome finder

-> SSorting 35k words in 0.01 sec
+> Sorting 35k words in 0.01 sec

 ## How to run